Last Updated: December 12, 2021

 Over the past year, I had considered buying an indoor play kitchen.
 There are sooo many cute play kitchens.
 Both revamped and updated mod kitchens and even just standard IKEA ones.
 We live in an old farmhouse style home and the downstairs doesn’t have a ton of extra space for one.
 I knew if we really wanted to we could squeeze one in our dining room space.
 But I really wanted him to be making use of our kitchen helper tower and helping make real food when he wanted to join me in the kitchen.
 And we already had an easel, an art cart, and his work table area in the dining room.
 It’s full but it feels well-used not over-crowded.

 At the time, there weren’t a ton of mud kitchens around.
 I found a few on Pinterest and Instagram, that had parts that I liked.
 It seems like in the last year though, a ton of shops have popped up selling mud kitchens and even mass retailers.
 Kinda wild!
 So you can definitely just buy one now too if that sounds more your style!
-For me, what I wanted out of a mud kitchen was for it to be something we created and to have it be kind of a challenge to use up supplies that we already had (hello huge stack of leftover short decking)!
-Check out my outdoor Pinterest board for some of my inspo for mud kitchen ideas.
+For me, my idea of a mud kitchen was for it to be something we created and to have it be kind of a challenge to use up supplies that we already had (hello huge stack of leftover short decking)!
+So that was the fun part.
+Check out my outdoor Pinterest board for some of my inspo for mud play kitchen ideas.
+There are also a ton of great mud kitchen ideas using pallet wood!

 Mud Kitchen Plans